 BA NA HILLS

 Whoever coming to Danang wish to visit Ba Na Hills once.
 Ba Na Hills is coined as a “dropped heaven on earth”, which boasts ideal climate and delightful natural landscape.
-Visitors who travel to Ba Na Hills are lavished with the changeable four seasons in a single day and a diverse set of festive, recreational activities and places of interests.
+Visitors who travel to Ba Na Hills are lavished with the changeable four seasons in a single day and a diverse set of festive, recreational activities and places of interest.

 See more: Comprehensive travel guide to Ba Na Hills and tips to save your budget.